docxology/flash-clifford/README.md

 Any suggestions for different operators are welcome :)

 ## Primer on Clifford Algebra
 Clifford algebra is tightly connected to the Euclidean group $E(n)$.
-That is, elements of Clifford algebra are **multivectors** - stacks of basis elemenths (scalar, vector, etc.).
-Those elements correspond 1:1 to irreducible representations of $O(n)$.
+That is, elements of Clifford algebra are **multivectors** - stacks of basis components (scalar, vector, etc.).
+Those components correspond 1:1 to irreducible representations of $O(n)$.
 For example, for 3D:

 | Grades           | Irreps |
 |------------------|--------|